indygreg/python-build-standalone/docs/running.rst

    A debug build.
 No optimizations.

 The archive flavor denotes the content in the archive.
 See :ref:`distributions` for more.

 Casual users will likely want to use the ``install_only`` archive, as most users do not need the build artifacts present in the ``full`` archive.
 The ``install_only`` archive doesn't include the build configuration in its file name.
 It's based on the fastest available build configuration for a given target.

+An ``install_only_stripped`` archive is also available.
+This archive is equivalent to ``install_only``, but without debug symbols, which results in a smaller download and on-disk footprint.

 Extracting Distributions
 ========================